CameronBeebe/Monte_Carlo/README.txt

 This is a short reference example for a common parallelization exercise.
 It is a Monte Carlo estimation of Pi.
 One implementation is in MPI, the other is in Pyspark to compare.
+The scripts should be run in the environment created from the .yaml or requirements.txt files.

 Code is not optimal, but tries to be clear and demonstrative (can be improved still).